SeaGriff/SeaGriff.github.io/_pages/CV.markdown

 * Feb 2022, TU Berlin.
 Diskrete Mathematik/Geometrie & Diskrete Geometrie Seminar. *The Torelli theorem, or how to determine a graph from its algebraic data*.
 * Mar 2022, University of Vermont.
 Combinatorics Seminar. *The Torelli theorem, or how to determine a graph from its algebraic data*.
 * Apr 2023, Pittsburgh AWM Sectional. *The Torelli Theorem For Graphs*.
+* Oct 2 2023, Clark Atlanta University.
+AWM Research Symposium. *A stronger Torelli theorem for graphs*.
-* Oct 2 2023 (planned), Georgia Tech.
+* Oct 2 2023, Georgia Tech.
 Algebra Seminar. *A stronger Torelli theorem for graphs*.
 * TBA 2023 (rescheduled), University of Kentucky.
 Algebra Seminar. *Title TBA*.

 ### Refereeing:
-* Sep 2023, Discrete Mathematics.
+* 2023, Discrete Mathematics.

 ### Article reviews:
-* Aug 2023, MathSciNet.
+* Aug 2023 (submitted), MathSciNet.

 ### Conference and workshop attendance:
 * Feb 2019, Algebraic Geometry Northeast Series.
 At UMass Amherst.